pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/5-creating-recommendations.md

 Once the recommended videos are loaded, the service must create recommendations and pass them to the Android framework.
 The framework receives the recommendations as Notification objects that use a specific template and are marked with a specific category.

-The following code example demonstrates how to get an instance of the NotificationManager, build a recommendation, and post it to the manager:
+The following code example demonstrates how to get an instance of the NotificationManager, build a recommendation, and post it to the manager.
+This code needs to be added to the while loop after the PendingIntent has been created.

     Bitmap image = Picasso.with(getApplicationContext())
             .load(video.getThumbUrl())